 - Once everything is painted, remove all the tape!

-- Let it dry and then touch up any pencil marks or bleed through marks with a small paint brush.
+- Let the buffalo check pattern dry and then touch up any pencil marks or bleed through marks with a small paint brush.
 If you are a perfectionist like me, this might take 5-10 minutes using white, gray, and black to make sure the lines are pretty straight.

 - Once it's all dry, apply a layer of clear wax or polyacrylic sealer.
 Let fully dry.
 Sand edges or any part if you want a distressed look.